dokklib/dokklib/docs/guides/aws/dynamodb.md

 ## Single Table Library

-The implementation of the single table pattern can be tricky to get right with the AWS SDKs, but fortunately the [Dokklib-DB](/libs/db/) Python library has your back.
+The implementation of the single table pattern can be tricky to get right with the AWS SDKs, but fortunately the [Dokklib-DB](/libs/db/) Python library got you covered.

 ## Don't Use DynamoDB